dataforgoodfr/batch7_beges/datasets/chorus-dt/README.md

 Download the raw data using the `dowload_data.sh` script:
 `sh scripts/download_data.sh`

+If you are on Windows launch `download_data_win.ps1` via PowerShell.

 ## Usage
 You can prepare the different datasets used for places resolution: